What are the important dates for the Primary Election?

 - Voters affiliated with a major party, Republican or Democrat, may cast a ballot for candidates of the party you are affiliated with.
 If you are a registered Republican or Democrat, you will receive only your party’s mail ballot for the Presidential Primary Election and Primary Election.

 - If there is a minor party contest, voters affiliated with that minor party will receive their party’s mail ballot and may cast a ballot for those candidates.

 - Unaffiliated voters may cast a ballot for any one political party.
-Unaffiliated voters will receive two mail ballots, one Democratic and one Republican.
+Unaffiliated voters will receive a ballot for BOTH major parties (Democratic and Republican) in their mail packet.
 Unaffiliated voters may vote ONLY ONE ballot and must securely dispose of the ballot they do not use (e.g., shred, tear up, etc.) If an Unaffiliated voter returns multiple voted ballots in the same envelope, none of the ballots will count.
 Voting a party’s primary ballot will not affiliate you with that party, you will remain registered as unaffiliated.